 This will pair the AirPods to your Android phone (or Windows PC that supports Bluetooth), and they’ll act like a standard pair of Bluetooth buds.
 Apparently, they still pause music when tapped, even on non-Apple devices.
 Of course, the AirPods can’t activate Siri or instantly switch between devices when used with Android, but at least you can listen to music with them.

 If you’ve got AirPods, don’t drop them!
 Apple will charge $69 for a lost AirPod.
+And if you’re having trouble with your AirPods in general, be sure to check out these common Apple AirPods problems and how to fix them.

 Do you have a pair of AirPods on the way?
 Will you try them out with Android devices, or stick to Apple only?
 Let us know what you think of the AirPods in the comments!